 The far more interesting and flexible Sound Tab import method is the “Slice To…” menu.
 “Slice to…” automatically “cuts up” the sound by beats, measures, transients, or warp markers.
 Each “slice” is then automatically imported to an Omni Sampler pad location.
 The “Create MIDI Loop” check box will even create a MIDI clip that consecutively “plays” each slice.
 This is manna from heaven for cutting up and rearranging beats, and with Mixcraft’s immense beat loop collection, there’s enough material to keep beat fanatics busy for years!

 Omni Sampler’s performance controls include Pitch, Filter, Envelope, and Output settings and are set separately for each pad individually (it’s easy to remember because “pad specific” controls have a gray background).

-Omni Sampler’s filter is a modeled classic low pass filter.
+Omni Sampler’s filter is a modelled classic low pass filter.

 This is a simple attack/release envelope generator affecting the sample’s volume.

-Volume.
-Adjusts level of each pad individually, letting you obtain an optimum mix.
-Its middle setting represents unity; Omni Sampler won’t add or subtract gain, but turning the master volume up make quiet samples louder, and dialing back will prevent super loud samples from distorting, which can be helpful when the filter’s resonance control is cranked up.
+Adjusts the level of each pad individually, letting you obtain an optimum mix.
+Its middle setting represents unity; Omni Sampler won’t add or subtract gain, but turning the master volume up make quiet samples louder, and dialling back will prevent super loud samples from distorting, which can be helpful when the filter’s resonance control is cranked up.

 You’ll notice a few extra buttons beneath the Sample Display window as well.
-Like the other performance parameters, these are individually settable for each sample pad.
+Like other performance parameters, these can be set individually for each sample pad.

 Makes the sample indefinitely loop back to its beginning if a key is held longer than the entire duration of the sample.